How does COVID-19 affect my research?

 Animal Use Numbers

-Annual animal use numbers are required at the end of each calendar year.
+Annual animal use numbers are requested by email at the end of each calendar year.
 The animal use numbers must capture the total number of animals used under an approved protocol that was valid during that year, regardless of whether the protocol was valid for one day or the whole year.

-The University must provide these numbers to the state and territory governments in order to maintain the AEEC’s licences for ANU research to continue to be conducted in the ACT and interstate.
+This report is different to the Annual Review - ANU needs to provide the state and territory governments with usage numbers for each calendar year, in order to maintain the AEEC’s licences for ANU research to continue to be conducted in the ACT and interstate.

-The species, the number of animals used and the Australian state or territory where the animals were used must be reported.
+When filling out this report please note the species, the number of animals used and the state or territory where the animals were used.
 Animals used overseas must also be reported.

-For projects that have been completed (either at the 3 year mark or earlier) or discontinued, a report is to be submitted to the AEEC as soon as practicable.
+For projects that have been completed (either at the 3 year mark or earlier) or discontinued, you need to submit a final Expiry Report to the AEEC as soon as practicable.
 This is required by the Code.
-Complete this report upon the completion or discontinuation of your project, and email it to the Animal Ethics Team.
-If an approved study has not commenced, this report must still be completed.
+On the completion or discontinuation of your project, please complete the "Expiry Completion Report" form and email it to the Animal Ethics Team.

-To extend your protocol, please see Changes to Your Protocol: Amendments (including Extensions) above.
+To extend your protocol, please see Changes to Your Protocol above.

 Animal ethics protocols expire three years after approval.
 The AEEC will accept amendment requests for up to three months' extension of approval (see the Amendments section above).
 To renew your protocol for longer than three months, you must resubmit your protocol through ARIES.
 When doing so, please ensure that you submit the most recent version of the protocol, including updates from prior Q&A and amendments.
 Submit your application for renewal with sufficient time ahead of your expiry date to ensure uninterrupted continuation of your project.